 School Liaison Office for Seymour Johnson serves as your conduit for information and is the primary point of contact for public and private school matters.
 The office can help you discover educational options for children in grades K through 12.
 There are four educational options here in North Carolina: Public, Private, Home and Virtual School.
 We can also help you advocate for your children and serve as your intermediary to help you resolve issues at the lowest level possible.
 Two major challenges faced by our military members are transition and deployments.
-As military families move from place to place, the educational requirements for school-aged children are different, so we help you to understand the requirements in Washington.
+As military families move from place to place, the educational requirements for school-aged children are different, so we help you to understand the requirements in North Carolina.
 Deployments are challenging to those in uniform, but they also challenge the family, to include children who are in school.
 We help our schools understand the challenges of the military family so they are better equipped when engaging with military children.
 The location of the School Liaison Officer is in the Watkins-Das Learning Center (Bldg 3660).

 The Air Force Casualty Services Program’s primary goals are to provide prompt, accurate reporting, dignified and humane notification, and efficient, thorough, and compassionate assistance to the next of kin for as long as needed.
 The Casualty Assistance Representative (CAR) works closely with commanders at all levels to ensure the success of the program.
 The CAR works closely with survivors of retired Air Force members to ensure potential benefits are applied in a timely manner.
 The CAR provides limited casualty service to members of sister services, certain foreign nationals, and civilians.